nyergler/effective-django-update/source/01_intro/getting-started.rst

 Creating the "App"
 ------------------

+.. sidebar:: Project & App Organization

+   In versions of Django prior to 1.4, apps were created as sub-directories of the project.
+You could move them around so long as you made sure your ``PYTHONPATH`` was set correctly, but the default made the two seem tightly coupled.
+By placing them as peers, it's a little more obvious that apps are potentitally reusable; we'll dive into that later.

 There's one more piece of scaffolding we need to create, and that's our "app".
 This is where the majority of our work will occur.
 On many projects you'll wind up with more than one "app", either of your own creation or that you pull in from a third party source.
-You use the project -- specifically settings.py and urls.py -- to stich everything together.
+You use the project -- specifically ``settings.py`` and ``urls.py`` -- to stich everything together.

 We'll use the manage.py wrapper to create our app, which we'll name ``contacts``.

 .. code-block:: console

   (addresses)$ python3 ./manage.py startapp contacts

-.. sidebar:: Project & App Organization

-   In versions of Django prior to 1.4, apps were created as sub-directories of the project.
-You could move them around so long as you made sure your ``PYTHONPATH`` was set correctly, but the default made the two seem tightly coupled.
-By placing them as peers, it's a little more obvious that apps are potentitally reusable; we'll dive into that later.

 Our project's management script (``manage.py``) will create a new directory, ``contacts``, with three nearly empty files: